joaedwar/kcp-glbc/docs/getting_started/tutorial.md

 -----

-After `local-setup` has successfully completed, it will say that KCP is now running.
+After `local-setup` has successfully completed, it will say that kcp is now running.
 However, at this point, GLBC is not yet running.
 You will be presented in the terminal with two options to deploy GLBC:

-1. [Local-deployment](https://github.com/Kuadrant/kcp-glbc/blob/main/docs/local_deployment.md): this option is good for testing purposes by using a local KCP instance and kind clusters.
+1. [Local-deployment](https://github.com/Kuadrant/kcp-glbc/blob/main/docs/local_deployment.md): this option is good for testing purposes by using a local kcp instance and kind clusters.

-2. [Deploy latest in KCP](https://github.com/Kuadrant/kcp-glbc/blob/main/docs/deployment.md) with monitoring enabled: this will deploy GLBC to your target KCP instance.
+2. [Deploy latest in kcp](https://github.com/Kuadrant/kcp-glbc/blob/main/docs/deployment.md) with monitoring enabled: this will deploy GLBC to your target kcp instance.
 This will enable you to view observability in Prometheus and Grafana.

 For the demo, before deploying GLBC, we will want to provide it with your AWS credentials and configuration.